recanman/getmonero.dev/docs/proof-of-work/cryptonight.md

 ## Algorithm

-!!! warning
+{: .warning}
-    The article attempts to give reader a high-level understanding of the CryptoNight algorithm.
+> The article attempts to give reader a high-level understanding of the CryptoNight algorithm.
+>
-    For implementation details refer to CryptoNote Standard and Monero source code.
+> For implementation details refer to CryptoNote Standard and Monero source code.
+>
-    See references at the bottom.
+> See references at the bottom.

 ### Overview